 For early arrivals and staying after the retreat, please see more FAQ below.

-We have a tentatively planned orientation and light vegetable soup together from 5:30-7 PM on January 17th.
+We have a tentatively planned orientation and light vegetable soup together from 6:30-7:30 PM on August 28th.
 All students are required to attend orientation and are welcome for the light dinner, (whether or not you’ve purchased the retreat / food package).
-Note: As of 12/3/2016 most guests have not provided their arrival times; if more than a handful are arriving in the evening from off island, we’ll reschedule the official orientation for January 18th morning.
-We’ll keep everyone informed via email.

 The retreat package includes shared accommodation like the room pictured at left.
 Most rooms are doubles, and there is one large room with 4 beds downstairs.
 If you’d like to guarantee yourself a single room with private bathroom, it’s an additional fee.
-Our retreat house is filling up fast, so please don’t delay buying the retreat package if you want to stay on-site!
+Our retreat house will fill up fast, so please don’t delay buying the retreat package if you want to stay on-site!

-We’ll complete with a chanting session at the end of the day January 30th, followed by a celebratory dinner.
+We’ll complete with a chanting session at the end of the day September 10th, followed by a celebratory dinner.
 Weather depending, we may go to the beach for sunset/musical jam/stargazing into the night.
-Your departure from the retreat house is January 31st by 10 AM.
-(There is no morning program on the 31st.)
+Your departure from the retreat house is September 11th by 10 AM.
+(There is no morning program.)

 What to expect on land and at sea:

 Temperatures average 65-80/night-day year-round on Kauai.
-It rains almost every day, just for a little bit (no rain, no rainbows!), and in January it’s likely to rain more heavily at night.
+It rains almost every day, just for a little bit (no rain, no rainbows!), and in August it’s not likely to rain more heavily.
 The famed “Garden Island” will be very lush and green.

-On the North Shore (the location of the retreat), the surf should be variable to high in January, which means that swimming at certain beaches may require more ocean skill.
+On the North Shore (the location of the retreat), the surf may be completely flat or the first swells of the season may start coming in, which means that swimming at certain beaches may require more ocean skill.
 There are also several reef-protected beaches where the swimming is safe year-round, regardless of the surf.

 - your favorite yoga mat (we can provide if requested)